Aluminaut

-1964: World's first aluminum submarine
+1964: World's first aluminium submarine

-Reynolds Metals was an early developer and manufacturer of aluminum products, including aluminum buses and other aluminum motor vehicles.
+Reynolds Metals was an early developer and manufacturer of aluminium products, including aluminium buses and other aluminium motor vehicles.

 Reynolds Metals designed and built the Aluminaut as an experiment.
 The concept of an aluminum submarine was developed at Reynolds during World War II in 1942 by executive vice president Julian "Louis" Reynolds, a son of the founder.
 Louis Reynolds led the foil division, which accounted for 65% of the company's sales before the war.
-Reynolds Metals played an active role in the U.S. war effort, but it was 20 years before the aluminum submarine was built.
+Reynolds Metals also played an active role in the U.S. war effort.

 In 1964, Reynolds had the Electric Boat Division of General Dynamics in Groton, Connecticut, build the world's first aluminum submarine.
 The submersible was operated by subsidiary Reynolds Submarine Services Corporation, based in Miami, Florida.
 Compared to many deep-sea vessels, Aluminaut was large.
 It weighed 80 tons and could accommodate a crew of three and three to four scientists.
 It had four view ports, active and passive sonar, manipulators, side-scan sonar, and a capacity of 6000 lb of payload.

 For flexibility, it was outfitted for many types of oceanographic and salvage missions.
 In September 1964, Time magazine reported on the vehicle's unique specifications, stating that its 51 ft hull consists of 11 forged cylinders.
 Aluminum's strength-to-weight ratio exceeds that of steel, so Aluminaut's 6.5 in shell could withstand pressures of 7500 psi at the sub's 17000 ft maximum diving range.

 The Aluminaut was designed at the Woods Hole Oceanographic Institution in Woods Hole, Massachusetts.
 A full-scale wooden mock-up was built to engineer the interior spaces.
 The project was classified as top-secret at that time.
 At that time it did not have a conning tower entry and it immediately flooded and sank.
 The tower entry was designed and added and in the first test, the submarine turned upside down.
 It was thought at that time that the design was impractical and was almost scrapped.

 A one-sixteenth scale model of the final design was built in 1960 and run through stability and pressure tests.